siliconcompiler/siliconcompiler/docs/user_guide/introduction.rst

 Introduction
 ===================================

-SiliconCompiler ("SC") is an open source hardware compilation framework with native support for open source and commercial design tools.
-The goal of the SiliconCompiler project is to lower the barrier for custom hardware development.
+SiliconCompiler ("SC") is a open source hardware compiler infrastructure project.
+The goal of the SiliconCompiler project is to lower the barrier for hardware specialization.

 Architecture
 ----------------------

-SiliconCompiler is built around a central dictionary "schema" that controls and tracks all actions taken during hardware compilation.
+SiliconCompiler is based on a unified standard data schema that controls and tracks all actions taken during hardware compilation.
 Schema parameters are accessed at runtime to dynamically drive external tools (synthesis, place and route, etc) through a Python API.
 Metrics are collected at each compilation step and stored in the in-memory SC dictionary controlled by the SC runtime program.
 At each step of the compilation, JSON "manifest" files are written to disk for verification and data exchange purposes.
 The final compilation manifest serves as a provinence and archive record of the data (ie. gds, bitstream, etc)) created during the compilation process.

 .. image:: ../_images/sc_stack.svg